mmarko88/mmarko88.github.io/content/post/java/case_insensitive_string_hashmap/index.md

 }
 ```

-We are good citizens and we write tests.
-Here is the test class content:
+As professional developers, it's important to write tests to ensure the correctness and reliability of our code.
+Here is an example of a test class for the case-insensitive string hash map implementation:

 ```java
 public class CiStringTest {